Raicuparta/nomai-vr/SETUP.md

 The available build configurations are:

-- `Debug` which compiles only the mod and patcher binaries for BepInEx
 - `DebugOWML` which compiles only the mod and patcher binaries for OWML
-- `Release` which compiles both the unity project and the mod + patcher for BepInEx
 - `OWML` which compiles both the unity project and the mod + patcher for OWML

 If for some reason none of this is working, you might have to set everything manually: